maxpagani/tydal/Documents/Tydal.md

 ## Notes to the release

 # Tydal Informal Description
 This section describes the language in an informal manner.
-This is useful to get a grasp of the langauge.
+This is useful to get a grasp of the language.
 ## Values
 Values (constant literals) are written using the [JSON](http://json.org/) convention1.
 According to this convention the type used for a given value is implicit in the notation used: